 Cory started coaching at the young age of 13 with his family owned Training Center Baseball School (ME and Hudson Valley).
 After playing, Cory was the assistant director and hockey director of the Mid-Hudson Civic Center in Poughkeepsie, NY and then the director of the Family Ice Center in Falmouth, ME before moving to New York City and coaching full time in the early 2000s.

 Apart from coaching with Kurt, Cory coaches with the Riverbank Hockey program and is the head of coaches for the program.
 He coaches the 12U and 8U teams.
 In 2007, Cory and fellow alumnus Matt Karsevar started Central Park Sports.
 CPSports provides outdoor athletic activity and instruction in a non-competitive and fun environment to children ages 3-12.
 Cory has comprised a cohort of college athletes and local coaches that promote good sportsmanship and basic skills for various sports.

-After playing, Rox has channeled her passion into coaching and developed a diverse skillset.
-Primarily a skills coach for goaltending, assistant coach for girls and mites teams, and head coach for sled hockey.
+After playing, Rox has channeled her passion into coaching and has developed a diverse skillset.
+She has primarily focused on skills coaching for goaltenders, learn-to-play, and sled hockey players.

 Her goaltending experience and attention to technical detail translates into a power skating coach, who focuses on balance, body control, and edge work.